You said, we did

 We did;

-November 2024 — We have added the postcode to the website for scheme and estate inspections, making it easier for residents to see where they are taking place and get involved.
-These dates have also been added to the Regenda portal.
+November 2024 - We added postcodes to the website so it’s easier to see where inspections are taking place and how to get involved.
+These dates are also now on the Regenda portal.

 Value for Money Statement Review